Finding the Best Places to Retire Since 2006!

 They say it never rains in Southern California, but it actually does, up to 14 inches annually, primarily during the winter months when temperatures range from the low-40s to the mid-60s.
 In the summer, the temperatures top out in the mid-80s.
 The city comes in well above the national average on the comfort index, a combination of temperature and humidity.
 The sun shines 275 days of the year.
 Spring and summer are often foggy.

 There are some drawbacks to a Ventura retirement.
 The roadways are congested, and not all long time locals see the gentrification of their once ramshackle beach town as a good thing.
+Some people say that the city is noisy.
+California taxes are high.
 The chance of an earthquake is 1,800% higher than the national average.
-Some people say that the city is noisy.
-And, of course, California has high taxes.
+This area is also no stranger to wildfires.
+In December, 2017, the Thomas fire burned more than 500 Ventura residences in one night.

 Recommended as a Retirement Spot?
 Yes | Is California Tax-Friendly for Retirement?
 No